btrinchera/TPQA/README.md

 - In the present release it is possibile to perform single shot or continous acquisition with measurement system equiped with two PXI-5922 boards configured for pseudo-differential measurements for pure and distorted waveforms.
 The part related to DMMs 3458A is still under development.
 <img src="./img/GUI_HW_Control.png">

-- Off-line data processing (only for TPQA release under LabWindows/CVI environment) using the Matlab to CVI interface based on [TWM](https://github.com/smaslan/TWM) modularity concept.
+- Off-line data processing (only for TPQA release under LabWindows/CVI environment) employs the Matlab to CVI interface based on [TWM](https://github.com/smaslan/TWM) modularity concept.
 <img src="./img/GUI_Matlab_CVI.png">

 - On-line processing of recorded data and analysis in the frequency domain using the Advanced Analysis Library provided by LabWindows/CVI.